Photo: Hannah Porst

 Climate Change is One of the Most Serious Environmental Challenges of Our Times

 In Chicago we help lead the implementation of two powerful and inspiring plans.
-ECCo is engaging Chicago's diverse communities in the Chicago Climate Action Plan (CCAP), which focuses on the City and on people.
-And ECCo scientists have helped shape the Climate Action Plan for Nature (CAPN), which works in tandem with the CCAP and focuses on the natural environment and actions that will help flora and fauna in the 9-county region adapt to anticipated climate change impacts.
+The Science Action Center is engaging Chicago's diverse communities in the Chicago Climate Action Plan (CCAP), which focuses on the City and on people.
+And Museum scientists have helped shape the Climate Action Plan for Nature (CAPN), which works in tandem with the CCAP and focuses on the natural environment and actions that will help flora and fauna in the 9-county region adapt to anticipated climate change impacts.

 Our focus in the American Tropics—the foothills of the Andes and headwaters of the Amazon—is to inventory and protect vast expanses of forests that stretch intact from the lowlands up to the mountain crests.
 Plants and animals will then have a chance to move up the mountain as climate changes.